lemmykc/lemmykc.github.io/_pages/SLT.md

 nav: false
 ---

-# Distilling SLT on Less Wrong
+# Distilling SLT on LessWrong

 Thanks to a grant from the [Long Term Future Fund](https://funds.effectivealtruism.org/funds/far-future), I am currently writing a sequence of posts on LessWrong that distills the very pure-mathematical Singular Learning Theory and translates the key lessons, claims and findings of my thesis into a more palatable format.
 The theory could go some way to helping the Alignment problem with potential applications in mechanistic interpretability.